 One downside of living in Magnolia is that it can take a long time to commute to work.
 In Magnolia, the average commute to work is 30.32 minutes, which is quite a bit higher than the national average.

-As is often the case in a small town, Magnolia doesn't have a public transportation system that people use for their commute.
+Magnolia is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Magnolia in 2010 was $21,880, which is lower middle income relative to Delaware, and middle income relative to the rest of the US.
 This equates to an annual income of $87,520 for a family of four.